Ben Brading 3 min read

 What is classed as commercial waste?

-‘Commercial waste’ is a common phrase in the waste industry, so much so that we’ve incorporated it into the name of our company.
+‘Commercial waste’ is a widely used term in the waste industry, so much so that it’s part of our company name.

-A lot of people are confused about what is classified as commercial waste and why it matters.
-The primary importance is:
+Many people are unsure what qualifies as commercial waste and why it matters.
+The key distinction is:

-Let’s delve into the precise definitions of household and commercial waste:
+Below, we break down the exact definitions of household and commercial waste:

 The local “waste collection authority” (district, metropolitan, city council, or unitary authority) must collect “household waste” under section 45 of the Environmental Protection Act 1990.